gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 *Question 3*: Which datastructure(s) does your implementation use: RDDs,DataFrames,orDatasets?
 Please motivate your choice.

 The implementation makes mostly use of the dataframes, since these, as seen in clase have the best performance optimization enabled under the hood.
-For reasoning on why RDD's where used in one specific section please see: @features.
+For reasoning on why RDD's were used in one specific section please see: @features.

 == Question 4

 *Question 4:*  Which predictive algorithm did you use and why?

 The chosen predicate model is: `RandomForestRegressor`, since this is what was recommend in the FAQ section of the assignment.
-No time was available for testing other models.

 = Benchmarks <benchmarks>

-For all benchmarks, 4 runs where done, the first one was considered a dry run and proceeding 3, the average was taken.
+For all benchmarks, 4 runs were done.
+The first run was considered a dry run, while for the  proceeding 3, the average was taken.

 For the types of benchmarks ran on each host on the local context, both used the same provided dataset:
 - Type 1: No cache/persist & other default settings